Faruq-Hameed/java_prgm_1_-_2/part1_4_oop/README.md

 It is the convention in Java to name a method that returns an instance variable exactly this way, i.e., getVariableName.
 Such methods are often referred to as "getters".
-The method returning the string representation is always toString
+The method returning the string representation is always toString The call to the toString method returning the string representation does not have to be written explicitly, as Java adds it automatically.